Experiences & Amenities

-The park's concession, American Parks provides a small conference/meeting room suitable for small wedding receptions or meetings.
+The park's concession, American Parks, offers a small conference/meeting room suitable for small wedding receptions or meetings.
 The room has a 40-person capacity and is furnished with tables and chairs.
-Please Call 904-277-7221 for additional information concerning the meeting room.
+Please call 904-277-7221 for more information.

-Come surf the pristine Atlantic shoreline of Fort Clinch State Park.
-The beach break here is good on the right swell and wind.
+Surf the pristine Atlantic shoreline of Fort Clinch State Park.
+The beach break is good on the right swell and wind.
 Please be careful when surfing at Fort Clinch.
 There are no lifeguards on duty and this is a popular swimming beach.

 Swimming is available in the Atlantic Ocean south of the jetty.
-No Lifeguards are on duty, swim at your own risk.
-Visitors to the park are reminded to pay close attention to the Beach Warning Flag Signs posted at welcome station and at the Atlantic Beach Access Boardwalk.
+No lifeguards are on duty; swim at your own risk.
+Visitors are reminded to pay close attention to the Beach Warning Flag Signs posted at welcome station and at the Atlantic Beach Access Boardwalk.
 These flags indicate the swimming conditions at the beach.
 Swimming in all other areas of the park is prohibited due to dangerous currents and steep slopes.

-Park Rangers and Volunteers provide a wide variety of programs and activities that are sure to entice the adventurous side of you.
-Join us for programs that will immerse you into the park.
+Park Rangers and volunteers provide a wide variety of programs and activities that are sure to entice your adventurous side.
+Join us for programs that will immerse you in the park.
 Visit our events section for a list of upcoming activities and events.
-Contact the park today for more information on upcoming programs, events, and projects or group tours at 904-277-7274.
+Contact the park for information on upcoming programs, events and projects or group tours at 904-277-7274.

 The secret to viewing wildlife at Fort Clinch is learning where and when to look, from the beaches to the nature trails.
 Here are a few suggestions to increase your likelihood of viewing wildlife in the park:

-- The Bird Pavilion provides a great location for viewing songbirds and other migratory birds such as the painted bunting.
-Occasionally bald eagles, cooper's hawks and American kestrels are seen around the beach parking area borders.
+- The bird pavilion provides a great location for viewing songbirds and other migratory birds such as the painted bunting.
+Occasionally, bald eagles, Cooper's hawks and American kestrels are seen in the beach parking-area borders.

-- Willow Pond Nature trail provides a wide variety of habitat for alligators, raccoons, songbirds and an occasional bobcat sighting.
+- Willow Pond Nature trail provides a wide variety of habitat for alligators, raccoons, songbirds and an occasional bobcat.

-- Egan’s Creek Overlook provides an open vista of the marsh habitat which is popular for wading birds including great blue heron, great white egrets, roseate spoonbills as well as an occasional alligator sighting … not to mention the beautiful view of the Amelia Island lighthouse.
+- Egans Creek Overlook provides an open vista of the marsh habitat popular for wading birds including great blue heron, great white egrets and roseate spoonbills, as well as an occasional alligator.
+There is a beautiful view of the Amelia Island lighthouse.

-- The shoreline along the St. Mary’s Inlet provides great opportunities for viewing dolphin, and an occasional Right Whale.
-In addition to this, visitors can use binoculars to view the wild horses on Cumberland Island shoreline just to the north of the park.
-Deer are also popular in this area and are seen grazing in the grasslands adjacent to the Fort during early morning and late afternoon.
-Gopher tortoise are also seen along the dune ridges in this area during the warmer months.
+- The shoreline along St. Marys Inlet provides great opportunities for viewing dolphin and an occasional right whale.
+Visitors with binoculars might see the wild horses on Cumberland Island shoreline just to the north of the park.
+Deer often graze in the grasslands adjacent to the fort during early morning and late afternoon.
+Gopher tortoise are seen along the dune ridges during the warmer months.